glouppe/info8006-introduction-to-ai/lecture6.md

 ## Data assimilation for weather forecasts

-In weather forecasting, filtering is used to combine observations of the atmosphere with numerical models to estimate its current state (data assimilation).
+In weather forecasting, filtering is used to combine observations of the atmosphere with numerical models to estimate its current state.
+This is called **data assimilation**.

 Then, the model is used to predict the future states of the atmosphere.